saylordotorg/course_k12math009/Unit02.md

+---
+layout: default
+title: "K12MATH009: Algebra I"
+course_description: "This course covers expressions, functions, equations and inequalities, exponentials, quadratics, piecewise and absolute value functions, systems, and statistics.
+The purpose of this course is to build a strong algebra background that is needed to be successful in the upper level mathematics courses, and learn the logic skills necessary to solve real-world problems."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Linear Equations and Inequalities in One Variable** <span id="2"></span>
 *Suppose you are backpacking through Europe this summer.
 As you’re